Setting up refugee media in exile

 Bhutanese refugees reading a copy of The Bhutan Reporter in the Beldangi-II refugee camp.
 Photo by TP Mishra.

-This section deals with how refugee communities can set up and operate a successful news organisation in areas which are often poorly covered by the mainstream media.
+This article deals with how refugee communities can set up and operate a successful news organisation when living in exile.

 The author, T.P.
 Mishra, is one of a small team that set up a media operation in the Bhutanese refugee camps in Nepal over an eight year period.